Issues

 Our unhoused neighbors deserve support, dignity, and shelter.
 Nonprofit organizations like the Concord Coalition to End Homelessness and concerned citizen groups like Homeless In Concord do the best they can with the resources they have, but at this point, the city has a responsibility to step up and play a role in addressing the crisis beyond just earmarking funds to clear encampments or paying for hotel rooms on the coldest days of the year.
 Concord spent $205,000 this summer to sweep Healy Park, throwing away the entire lives of the around 30 people who were staying there and leaving those people to find a new place to live.
 While encampments generate trash and don’t look “pretty,” it’s important to remember people living there have nowhere legal to throw out waste, hazardous or otherwise.
 Our parks deserve better, and so do these people.

-I support concepts like sanctioned encampments with sanitation services or allowing zoning for tiny home communities (which are popping up all over the country as part of the solution to homelessness), with the understanding that solutions must include input from unhoused individuals and families.
+I support considering concepts like sanctioned encampments with sanitation services or allowing zoning for tiny home communities (which are popping up all over the country as part of the solution to homelessness), with the understanding that solutions must include input from unhoused individuals and families.

 There are many reasons people end up on the streets, living in their cars, or couch-surfing, and the city council can’t address all of these root causes.
 But they can, in preparing for the future growth of the city, ensure we are prioritizing the development of all kinds of housing, specifically affordable housing.